 Myofunctional therapy helps by training the soft tissues of the face, neck, and mouth to function at the height of their ability.
 Myofunctional therapy can help enable one to enjoy eating, speaking, breathing, and even sleeping more soundly.
 Additionally, the cosmetic benefits can improve self-esteem.

-Michelle is a licensed speech-language pathologist who holds a Certificate of Clinical Competence.
-She received her BS in Education from the University of Georgia in 1998, specializing in Communication Sciences and Disorders.
-She received her Masters Degree in Speech and Language Pathology from Georgia State University in 2001.
+Michelle is licensed by the State of Georgia and certified by the American Speech Language Hearing Association.
+She received her Bachelor of Science and Education from the University of Georgia and her Masters Degree in Speech and Language Pathology from Georgia State University.

 Lindsay has experience in early intervention, school and private clinic settings.
 Lindsay is licensed by the State of Georgia and certified by the American Speech Language Hearing Association.